AbdelaliEch/Football-Data-Project/README.md

 4) Kestra setup with docker using Docker-compose
 5) Setup GCP credentials in Kestra using "kestra_flows/gcp_kv.yaml" flow
 6) Extract dataset from Kaggle and upload it to GCS bucket using "kestra_flows/kaggle_download_gcs_upload.yaml" flow
-7) Installed Spark locally on the VM using this video: https://youtu.be/hqUbB9c8sKg?si=coujzlSGM3fRzqKz
+7) Installed Spark locally (for testing) on the VM using this video: https://youtu.be/hqUbB9c8sKg?si=coujzlSGM3fRzqKz
 But I didn't use the same version in the video, I installed spark 3.4.4
 Then I linked spark with GCS in the "notebooks/spark_gcs.ipynb" notebook using this video: https://youtu.be/Yyz293hBVcQ?si=ei5qu9n9NXTVTf2n
 And did some testing on the files to know the fields, sizes, schema...